Insights from Google’s John Mueller: Key Lessons for SEOs

 Career at Google

-John Mueller’s start at Google began in September 2007.
+John Mueller joined Google in September 2007.

 He’s also known for his regular Google SEO Office Hours, where he holds live Q&As with webmasters and SEOs.
-He regularly joins webmaster-related forums and speaks at industry conferences.
+John regularly joins webmaster-related forums and speaks at industry conferences.
 Mueller is also active on Twitter and LinkedIn, and is generally available to answer users’ questions.

 SEO insights from John Mueller